deyomas/MinimalismGame/README.md

-# Project4615--Minimalism
+# Minimalism
-This features the first game in my 4615 Project series, this one featuring 2d platformer gameplay based on an idea when considering a Minimalism game jam
+This was a small test to make some 2d platformer gameplay based on an idea when considering a Minimalism game jam

 The core design elements are:
 <ul>